antiamoeba/fishoak/_fish/trout.md

 Supposedly people also used Velveeta Cheese back in the day, but I don't personally have any experience with it.
 Might be a good way to show the trout something they haven't seen in a while.

 When the going gets tough, try switching to an even simpler rig, with just a size 8 hook baited with a nightcrawler and a small split shot a foot up the line, or even no weight if possible.
 The general idea is to let the worm drift and flutter naturally in the water for finicky trout.
 There's been times when I'm the only person on the lake catching fish by using this technique.
 This is also my go-to rig when fishing rivers and streams.

+I don't see this as often here on the west coast, but a common rig in the eastern United States is fishing many of these above baits under a bobber.
+The general idea is that such a rig targets any trout that are close to the surface.
+However, I personally have not found too much success with such a rig here in the Bay Area --- my personal hypothesis is that the big pelicans and egrets that swarm our local lakes eat basically all the trout that like swimming close to surface.

 ### Fishing with Lures